slipperyseal/trebuchet/README.md

 - ![#ecd217](http://placehold.it/15/ecd217/000000?text=+) Custom Collections Implementations
 - ![#f03c15](http://placehold.it/15/f03c15/000000?text=+) Reflection, Bytecode Class Loading
 - ![#f03c15](http://placehold.it/15/f03c15/000000?text=+) Extensive API support (AWT etc.)

+This project may never implement all of Java's features necessary to do that for arbitrary programs.
+Nor is it the intention of the project to do that.

 ### Optimisations